Axiom Decision Systems

 24/7 monitoring 157 SLIC Index cities 174 Smart City Thailand Index cities Kuching, Malaysia Middle East Asia Pacific ASEAN

-We build the working systems governments
+We build the working systems governments can't afford to wait for.

 Most "smart city" work ends as a deck.
 Ours runs in production.
 Problem mapped in week one.
 Something working before any presentation.
 Every decision tracked from the start.

-0 Countries operating
+Countries operating

-0 Cities indexed
+Cities indexed

-0+ On main stage, GITEX Asia
+On main stage, GITEX Asia

 Live in production